edestcroix/MusicLibrary/README.md

 ![Screenshot of main window](screenshot.png)

 # What is Working
 Database generation is mostly working, along with cover art parsing.
-The parser is able to detect and cache embeded covers and covers in the same directory as the albums.
+The parser is able to detect and cache embedded covers and covers in the same directory as the albums.
 Now that covers are compressed, RAM usage has gone down from the absolutely ridiculous 1.4GB to around 100MB.

 Artist and Album lists are working, and selecting artist filters to show only albums by that artist.
 For the lists, all that is really left